LidlMaster/JuLiDy/README.md

 This will install the extensions matplotlib en pandas.

-To install requirements for this project use the following command:

-< pip install -r requirements.txt >

-This will install the extensions matplotlib en pandas.

 ## Instructions generating animations:
 To animate an experimental run the first thing to do is run the algorithm using the command as explained above.
+This is to create an output.csv file.
-After which you need to change the input in the animate function on line 247.
-Lastly run the the animate code the following using command:
+You can then run animate the output file using code with the following using command:

-_< $python3 animate_algorithms.py >_
+_< $python3 code/animations/animate_algorithms.py <board of the outputfile>_

 ## Instructions generating results:
 To generate reliable results the algorithms need to be run more than once.
 Because of that code was implemented in a sperate file, specificly to run an algorithm a thousand times and collect the result in a excel sheet.